-Here are some things to know, before you decide to use VPN.
-Those things I wrote based on my own experience after using VPN for a month.
+Here are some things to know, before you decide to use a VPN.
+Those things I wrote based on my own experience after using a VPN for a month.
 I used ProtonVPN, but those things I mentioned below can be applied to any VPN provider you used.

 More hurdles when login to your account (only once)

 This will happen for the first time when you used a VPN.
 Some major sites like Google, Facebook, Twitter, or PayPal will ask you to verify your identity through some ways like asking your phone number or asking you to input the codes they sent to your phone.

 This is their security precaution, which is good.
 But this will add even more hurdles when you accessed your account through several devices like your laptop, phone, and tablet — which is a very common scenario these days.

 If you don’t purchase the plan that allowed you to connect all of your devices to the same VPN server, those major sites will keep asking you to verify your identity every time you tried to access your account.

 Using a VPN will make your public IP address changes.
 This means, if you’re accessing an online service that only allowed whitelisted IP address, you’ll need to add your new IP address after connecting to your VPN server’s provider.

 I tried it myself.
 I connect my phone to the ProtonVPN and activate its WiFi tethering.
 Then, I connect another device (tablet and a Mac) to that phone’s WiFi.
 I expect my tablet and Mac will get online through ProtonVPN.
 However, it’s not the case.
 I am not sure with other VPN services but it seems normal for VPN providers to block such a scenario.